Interpolation and Amalgamation for Arrays with MaxDiff (Extended Version): Formal Preliminaries

-In verification, the following extension of the above definition is considered more useful. \begin{definition} [General quantifier-free interpolation] Let $T$ be a theory in a signature $\Sigma$; we say that $T$ has the \emph{general quantifier-free interpolation property} iff for every signature $\Sigma'$ (disjoint from $\Sigma$) and for every pair of ground $\Sigma\cup\Sigma'$-\formulae $\phi, \psi$ such that $\phi\wedge \psi$ is $T$-unsatisfiable,\footnote{By this (and similar notions) we mean that $\phi\wedge \psi$ is unsatisfiable in all $\Sigma'$-structures whose $\Sigma$-reduct is a model of $T$. } there is a ground formula $\theta$ such that: (i) $\phi$ $T$-entails $\theta$; (ii) $\theta\wedge \psi$ is $T$-unsatisfiable; (iv) all relations, constants and function symbols from $\Sigma'$ occurring in $\theta$ also occur in $\phi$ and $\psi$. \end{definition} By replacing free variables with free constants, it should be clear that the general quantifier-free interpolation property (Definition~\ref{def:general}) implies the plain quantifier-free interpolation property (Definition~\ref{def:restricted}); the converse implication does not hold, however.
+\begin{definition} [General quantifier-free interpolation] Let $T$ be a theory in a signature $\Sigma$; we say that $T$ has the \emph{general quantifier-free interpolation property} iff for every signature $\Sigma'$ (disjoint from $\Sigma$) and for every pair of ground $\Sigma\cup\Sigma'$-\formulae $\phi, \psi$ such that $\phi\wedge \psi$ is $T$-unsatisfiable\footnote{By this (and similar notions) we mean that $\phi\wedge \psi$ is unsatisfiable in all $\Sigma'$-structures whose $\Sigma$-reduct is a model of $T$. }, there is a ground formula $\theta$ such that: (i) $\phi$ $T$-entails $\theta$; (ii) $\theta\wedge \psi$ is $T$-unsatisfiable; (iv) all relations, constants and function symbols from $\Sigma'$ occurring in $\theta$ also occur in $\phi$ and $\psi$. \end{definition} By replacing free variables with free constants, it should be clear that general quantifier-free interpolation (Definition~\ref{def:general}) implies plain quantifier-free interpolation (Definition~\ref{def:restricted}); however, the converse implication does not hold.

 \paragraph{Amalgamation and strong amalgamation.}